The Lord is my shepherd, I shall not want.

 Nikko, “I assume Leroy does a lot more than keep track of the church light bill.”

 Janah, “They have QuickBooks and spreadsheets like everyone else.
 Leroy has a degree in accounting.
 He’s a jerk, not a stupid jerk.
 This is a slick operation, which we would have been happy to leave alone if they kept their hands off the kids.
 As far as we can tell, they don’t sell drugs to kids, they do a little aid work, they promise people heaven.
 It’s not our purview.
 We’re interested in the targets’ personal abuse of wives and children, whether theirs or under the care of the church.
-Why in hell they can’t hire twenty year old prostitutes, which are an abundant crop, I can’t explain other than the power of cruelty.”
+Why in hell they can’t hire twenty year old prostitutes, a perpetually regenerating crop, I can’t explain.”

 Nikko, “What happens now?”